Violence is never the answer.

-Some time ago, news broke that the U.S. government had plans to destroy up to $3 million worth of computers.
-In fact, they had already destroyed thousands of dollars of computers by the time the story came out.
+Some years ago, news broke that the U.S. government planned to destroy up to $3 million worth of computers.
+In fact, they had already destroyed thousands of dollars of computers when the story came out.

 Why were they doing it?
 Because of a malware infection.

 I get the question, “Should I just throw it out?” due to malware more often than you think.
-It’s the knee-jerk reaction of someone who has an infected machine and feels utterly hopeless about getting it cleared up again.
+It’s the knee-jerk reaction of someone who has an infected machine and feels hopeless about getting it cleared up.

-But I want to be very clear about something.
-There is never, ever a reason to destroy hardware because of malware.
+But I want to be very clear that there is never, ever a reason to destroy hardware because of malware.

 Malware is never that bad

 Depending on the severity of the malware, junking the computer and getting a brand-new one may seem like the best solution to some people.

-But there’s never a reason to do that.1 The thing to realize is that malware, in all of its forms, is nothing more than software.
+But you don’t need to do that.1 The thing to realize is that malware, in all of its forms, is nothing more than software.

 And by its very definition, software can be removed.

 Who should know better

 In my opinion, junking government computers is the absolute pinnacle of idiocy when it comes to understanding technology.
 The IT department responsible for that should absolutely know better.
 We expect more from our government agencies.

 You never need to destroy hardware because of a malware infection.
 You simply get rid of the malware.

 And yes, the word “simply” in that is a misnomer.
-This process includes some time-consuming steps, like reformatting and reinstalling the operating system, but in the end, that’s all that it takes.
+This process includes some time-consuming steps — like reformatting and reinstalling the operating system — but in the end, that’s all it takes.